 North Shore Community College's state-of-the-art Health Professions & Student Services Building, the Commonwealth's first state-owned Zero Net Energy building, demonstrates on multiple levels the college's commitment to create an environmentally sound, economically viable, and socially responsible future for the North Shore region.

 The building was developed in partnership with the state Division of Capital Asset Management (DCAM) in compliance with the state Leading by Example Clean Energy and Efficient Buildings policy, which requires a reduction in overall energy consumption in state-owned and leased buildings.
 And the building is compliant with a 2008 executive order which requires all new state construction or major renovations to meet the MA LEED Plus green building standards established by the Massachusetts Sustainable Design Roundtable.
-We are all so proud of the collaboration that produced this wonderful new facility.
-We worked closely with and thank DCAM, architect DiMella Shaffer, Luke McKneally AIA, LEED AP, Solar Design Assoc., GZA, RDK , and Walsh Brothers for all their efforts.
+We are grateful for the collaboration that produced this cutting-edge facility: DCAM, architect DiMella Shaffer, Solar Design Assoc., GZA, RDK and Walsh Brothers Construction.

-We welcome you to come to NSCC Danvers and tour the new building for yourself or read through the pages presented here to learn more about the many green design concepts that make the new Health Professions and Student Services Building such an environmental showcase.
+We welcome you to come to NSCC Danvers and tour the building for yourself or read through the pages presented here to learn more about the many green design concepts that make the Health Professions and Student Services Building such an environmental showcase.